mnot/I-D/for-the-users/draft.md

 failure.

-It does mean that when a proposed solution to a problem has a benefit to some other party at the identified expense of end users, we will find a different solution, or find another way to frame the problem.
+It does mean that when a proposed solution to a problem has a benefit to some other party at the identified expense of end users, we will find a different solution or find another way to frame the problem.

 There may be cases where genuine technical need requires compromise.
 However, such tradeoffs need